tianxiaowen/mutation_phased/README.md

     [mut12-3] = hapidA, hapidB, hapidC are sorted by their numeric value into ascending order: hapid1, hapid2, hapid3.Then mut12-3 is the number of variants carried exclusively  by hapid1 and hapid2
     [mut13-2] = number of variants carried exclusively  by hapid1 and hapid3
     [mut23-1] = number of variants carried exclusively  by hapid2 and hapid3
-    [overlap] = the physical length of the overlapping region of three IBD segments
+    [overlap] = physical length of the overlapping region of three IBD segments